OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

     </figcaption>
 </figure>

+Green indicates a positive trend, red a negative trend, and orange means the correlation was excluded at the 68% confidence region.

 The main findings of this table are:

-* For all vehicle brands that we looked at, the median value of $$\beta_M$$, representing the sensititivity of the market return to the stock return was always positive and seemed to be the strongest effect in the linear model.
+* For all vehicle brands that we looked at, the median value of $$\beta_M$$, representing the sensitivity of the market return to the stock return was always positive and seemed to be the strongest effect in the linear model.

 * The stock returns for __Tesla__ are __positively correlated__ with Negative twitter sentiments